 A lot of my time at SVA has been spent trying to figure out how to help more teachers and school leaders get access to and apply a robust evidence base for the benefit of their students.

 In January, I had the opportunity to present some of SVA’s education work at the International Congress for School Effectiveness and Improvement (ICSEI) conference in Cincinnati, OH.
 The conference brought together hundreds of education policy makers and researchers from around the world to focus on how to better connect research with education to ‘educate all children to their full potential,’ as the brochure had it.

 Most of the conference presentations focused on making direct connections between researchers and educators, and there were some fantastic examples of this kind of work.
 Dr. Vivian Tseng, Vice President of Programs at the William T. Grant Foundation in the U.S., spoke about an inspiring national network of partnerships between school districts and researchers.
-(Check out their great resource on research-practice partnerships.)

 Dr. Tseng emphasised that it can be difficult to get research to have an influence on decisions that education leaders make because of the welter of other influences on their decision-making: funding, local data, politics, values, students, and teachers to name a few.